PandaRider/PandaRider.github.io/_posts/2018-05-13-4-principles.md

   - Self-Improvement
   - Biography
 ---
 I don't usually read books that gloss over high-level concepts.
 I prefer books that give deep insights.
 Effectively, *Principles* is a big-book-of-you-dont-say.
 But it does not mean that it's useless.
-It doesn't even pretend that applying principles is easy or that you can see the results immediately.
 To me, I find it useful as it kinda summarizes many things I learnt and forgotten over the years.

 > To be principled means to consistently operate with principles that can be clearly explained.

-I'm quite pleasantly surprised the person that recommended me to read this book.
+I'm also quite pleasantly surprised by the circumstances that made me to read this book.
 <!-- Note-to-future: The highlights on the e-book are clearer so you should read that instead of this -->

 Part II: Life Principles